AlgorithmicResearchGroup/Doc-Downloader/README.md

-# URL Downloader
+# Doc Downloader

-URL Downloader is a simple script to download web pages from a list of URLs.
+Doc Downloader is a simple script to download web pages from a list of URLs.
 It is written in Python and leverages Ray to parallelize the download process.

 ## Use Cases
 You have a large list of web pages to download, but you don't want to download them one by one.
 This script will download all the web pages in the list for you.